Bags under the eyes: How? Why?

 The way the genetics play out, some people are born into families where the skin color under the eyes is likely to be darker or bags are more likely to appear earlier in life.
 As people grow older, their skin tends to get thinner and lose some elasticity, making their bags look bigger and darker.
 Other contributors may also include fluid retention from lack of sleep, monthly hormonal changes, excess salt in the diet, allergies, or consistent smoking.
 Another possible contributing factor is tiredness or fatigue.
 In fact, when you're feeling tired, your face muscles are tired, too, making the skin around your eyes less toned and droopier.

 If learning this is making you lose even more sleep, the good news is that there are options to try to help reduce the swelling and get rid of your excess baggage:

 - Reduce the amount of salt you consume.

 - Apply cool compresses to your eyes for a few minutes while sitting upright.

 - Sleep with your head elevated.

-For the most part, puffiness under the eyes probably isn't anything to worry about.
-If your droopy under-eyes are accompanied by itchiness, redness, and teary eyes, you might want to get checked out for allergies.
+For the most part, puffiness under the eyes isn't indicative of a health concern.
+If your droopy under-eyes are accompanied by itchiness, redness, and teary eyes, you might want to speak with a health care provider about possible allergies.
 In some cases, swelling in general may be a symptom of a more serious problem.
-If you notice fluid retention in other parts of your body, or if it becomes severe or persistent, see a health care provider as soon as possible.
-S/he can check to see if you have an underlying medical condition.Alice!
+If you notice fluid retention in other parts of your body, or if it becomes severe or persistent, seeking out medical care as soon as possible may help you get to the root of any underlying issues that can be addressed.